worldbank/shiny_day_ideas/README.md

 ## Random ideas

 ### Sequential workshops
-To appeal to a broad range of R users, we could have a sequential series of Shiny development workshop:
+Sequential series of Shiny development workshop
-* Beginners
+* Beginners: very basic
-* Intermediate
+* Intermediate: adding some functionalities
-* Advanced
+* Advanced: customize layout
 * Shiny in production (How to structure a Shiny app that will hold the test of time - golem framework)

 ### Sharing apps and use cases